-Since becoming licensed as an attorney in 1994, Megan has worked in many different roles to improve outcomes for children impacted by the family law system.
-She began her career at a small firm practicing juvenile dependency and family law.
+Since becoming licensed as an attorney in 1994, Megan has worked in many different roles to improve outcomes for children.
+She began her career at a firm practicing juvenile dependency and family law.

 In 1996, Megan opened her own practice representing parents and children in juvenile dependency and family law matters.
 In 2001, Megan transitioned her practice to focus on Title 26 Guardian ad Litem (GAL) matters, representing the best interest of children in family law cases.
-This allowed her to devote more time to raising her two young daughters.
+This allowed her to devote more time to raising her two daughters.
 Serving as a GAL for children and minor parents, Megan gained experience in child development, family dynamics and conflict resolution.
 Her GAL appointments involved investigating complex parenting issues including substance abuse, mental health, and domestic violence.

 Megan is a skilled mediator, having served for 10 years as a contract mediator for the King County Prosecuting Attorney Family Support Division.
 In this role, she mediated parenting and child support disputes in paternity matters.

 Her practice includes complex divorce, legal separation, paternity, establishment and modification of parenting plan and child support matters.
 Megan is developing her practice to include and respond to the state’s statutory changes related to assisted reproduction and surrogacy agreements.

 Megan has many years of litigation experience in both juvenile and family court proceedings.
 She is confident and comfortable in the courtroom.
 She spends a great deal of time working with her clients to explore options, identify goals and provide advice so they can make informed decisions whether to proceed through settlement negotiations or litigation.